 A refugee is someone who has been forced to flee his or her country because of persecution, war or violence.
 A refugee has a well-founded fear of persecution for reasons of race, religion, nationality, political opinion or membership in a particular social group.
 Most likely, they cannot return home or are afraid to do so.
 War and ethnic, tribal and religious violence are leading causes of refugees fleeing their countries.

-of refugees come from three countries
+of refugees come from five countries

 An internally displaced person, or IDP, is someone who has been forced to flee their home but never cross an international border.
 These individuals seek safety anywhere they can find it—in nearby towns, schools, settlements, internal camps, even forests and fields.
 IDPs, which include people displaced by internal strife and natural disasters, are the largest group that UNHCR assists.
 Unlike refugees, IDPs are not protected by international law or eligible to receive many types of aid because they are legally under the protection of their own government.

 Countries with some the largest internally displaced populations are Colombia, Syria, Democratic Republic of the Congo and Somalia.

 A stateless person is someone who is not a citizen of any country.
 Citizenship is the legal bond between a government and an individual, and allows for certain political, economic, social and other rights of the individual, as well as the responsibilities of both government and citizen.
 A person can become stateless due to a variety of reasons, including sovereign, legal, technical or administrative decisions or oversights.
 The Universal Declaration of Human Rights underlines that “Everyone has the right to a nationality.”

 around the world are stateless or at risk of statelessness

 When people flee their own country and seek sanctuary in another country, they apply for asylum – the right to be recognized as a refugee and receive legal protection and material assistance.
 An asylum seeker must demonstrate that his or her fear of persecution in his or her home country is well-founded.